evgeniums/cpp-validator/docs/index.md

 ## Validation with text reports

 Building text reports sometimes can add meaningful overhead because construction of the reports can be rather complicated at certain cases.
-Therefore, in applications with very strong requirements to performance and minimal delays it is recommended to use validation with reporting only when text reports are really needed or use double run - first, validate data without text report, and then use validation with text reports only on already failed data just to construct a report.
+Therefore, in some scenarios it is reasonable to use double run of validation: first, validate data without text report, and then use validation with text reports only on already failed data just to construct a report.

 # Building and installation